“Are you ready to order, sir?”

 “What’s Unity going to do?”
 Egil asked.
 He spoke slowly, like he didn’t want to finish the sentence if finishing meant he’d get an answer.

 “Dunno yet.
-Maybe you shouldn’t have scared my contact away,” Aleksir said, then shrugged.
+Maybe you shouldn’t have scared off my contact,” Aleksir said, then shrugged.
 “I’m sure they’ll figure out a way to get Nochdvor back.”

 “I’m sure they will,” Egil agreed.
 “And that should terrify you.”